JunM1ao/JunM1ao.github.io/projects/ics427-project.md

   - Meteor
   - Semantic UI
   - Group Project
 summary: Group project for ICS 427.
-Project aims create a help site to help with Algorithm (ICS-311) courses, with some security practices.
+The project aims to create a help site to help with Algorithm (ICS-311) courses, with some security practices.
 projecturl: https://cross-country-coders.github.io/
 ---